yongfook/bannerbear-insomnia-config/README.md

 1. Download or clone this repo locally
 2. Create a file named `keys.env` - use the template `sample_env.env` and add your own API key
 3. Install [Insomnia](https://insomnia.rest/)
-4. Install the dotenv plugin and follow the instructions in (2) [here](https://konghq.com/blog/avoiding-plain-text-passwords-insomnia/): `insomnia-plugin-dotenv`
+4. Install the plugin named `insomnia-plugin-dotenv` and follow the instructions in (2) [here](https://konghq.com/blog/avoiding-plain-text-passwords-insomnia/)
 5. Create > Import from File
 6. In Insomnia under *Manage Environments* ensure that the API Key is being correctly pulled from your local `keys.env` file